GGiamor12/GGiamor12.github.io/README.md

 # Statistic's Homework
 Hi!
-I'm Andrea Maggiore (**ID**: 1947898), and this is my personal blog where I will publish my statistic's homework and other thinks.
+I'm Andrea Maggiore (**ID**: 1947898), and this is my personal blog where I will publish my statistic's homework and other things.
 ## HomeWork 1
 #### **What's statistics?**
 Statistics is a **branch of mathematics** and a field of study that involves collecting, analyzing, interpreting, presenting, and organizing data.